-Our Social Media Marketing: Associate Programme is a natural fit if you’re a journalist considering your next move professionally.
-Just ask these six awesome journalists, all graduates of our Associate Programme, and all of whom have recently upskilled with us and are currently pursuing successful portfolio careers.
+Our Advanced Diploma in Social Media Marketing is a natural fit if you’re a journalist considering your next move professionally.
+Just ask these six awesome journalists, all graduates of our Advanced Diploma, and all of whom have recently upskilled with us and are currently pursuing successful portfolio careers.

 'I’m turning down work'